Andrea Lepage Pamela H. Simpson Professor of Art History

 Qualifying Paper: "Myth of South American Liberator, Simón Bolívar"

 May 1998 - B.A. cum laude, with highest honors in Art History

 Honors Thesis: "Colonial Hybrid Art and Architecture of the Americas"

 Prof. Lepage specializes in visual art produced by US Latina/o/x artists who investigate themes of memory, forgetting, and loss in relation to Mexican American, and, more broadly, US Latina/o/x culture and history.
-Her recent scholarship focuses on community muralism, racialized violence in art history, and the objects of cultural memory.
+Her recent scholarship focuses on community muralism, themes of racialized violence in art history, and the objects of cultural memory.
 Her research has been supported by institutions that include the Fulbright-Hays Program, the Associated Colleges of the South, Virginia Humanities, and the National Endowment for the Humanities.

 - Contemporary Chicana/o/x and U.S. Latina/o/x art

 - Early Modern European art (Italian, Spanish, Dutch)

 - "Memory and Counter-Memorials: Adriana Corral’s Unearthed: Desenterrado on the United States-Mexico Border."
 The Latin Americanist 65, no. 1 (2021): 84–104.
 Project MUSE, doi:10.1353/tla.2021.0005.

 - Brooks, Mackenzie, Alston Cobourn, Andrea Lepage, and Elizabeth Teaff.
 "Building Visual Literacy Skills on Campus: A Toolkit for Multidisciplinary Teaching from University Art Collections," ART DOCUMENTATION 39, no. 2 (Fall 2020): 184-199.